What is TPE Material?

-- It has high elasticity and encompasses a wide range of compression sets, durometers, and excellent elongation.
+- It has high elasticity and encompasses various compression sets, durometers, and excellent elongation.

 - The excellent processability makes it compatible with bulk manufacturing with injection molding or extrusion.
 The reclaiming and recycling benefit is the cherry on top of the cake.

-- Thermoplastic elastomer products have excellent thermal properties and show good stability when exposed to a broad range of environmental effects.
+- Thermoplastic elastomer products have excellent thermal properties and stability when exposed to a broad range of environmental effects.

-- Reduction in detrimental pollution is another crucial benefit over traditional thermoplastics as TPEs consume less energy while production and can be easily recycled.
+- Reduction in detrimental pollution is another crucial benefit over traditional thermoplastics as TPEs consume less energy during production and can be easily recycled.

 - TPE polymer is an inexpensive alternative to silicone, latex, and PVC compounds – It can be used for tuning applications mostly influenced by thermoplastics

 - It can be colored easily with most dyes.

 - It has improved consistency in terms of both raw materials and finished products.
 The materials require no-reinforcing agents, little or no compounding, and cure systems, making them super-efficient without any dissimilarities within batches.

 - Drying might be required before processing.